Ross Grimsley: Post-playing career

 After his playing career ended, he was a minor league instructor for the Orioles, Atlanta Braves, Seattle Mariners and Philadelphia Phillies.

-Since 1999, Grimsley has been a minor-league pitching coach, for the San Francisco Giants, and for the AA Richmond Flying Squirrels.
+Grimsley also spent multiple years, starting in 1999, as a minor-league pitching coach for the San Francisco Giants, and for the AA Richmond Flying Squirrels.

 He has also co-hosted pre-game Orioles coverage on Baltimore's WJZ-FM 105.7, the team's flagship radio station.

 He and his wife live outside of Baltimore.